 The results presented in this study extend the literature on student thinking about integer addition and subtraction by (a) describing student thinking within both contextual and symbolic problem types; (b) extending and modifying the previous descriptions of the CMIAS; and (c) providing a developmental perspective that includes learning over an extended period of time.

 Wessman-Enzinger, Nicole, "Developing and Describing the Use and Learning of Conceptual Models for Integer Addition and Subtraction of Grade 5 Students" (2015).
-Faculty Publications - School of Education.
+Faculty Publications - College of Education.
 71.